 You can extend your rules by connecting them to actions that use the following supported built-in integrations.

 Recovered (a value that was once above a threshold has now dropped below it).

 Use the default notification message or customize it.
 You can add more context to the message by clicking the icon above the message text box and selecting from a list of available variables.

 With metrics threshold rules, it’s not possible to set an explicit index pattern as part of the configuration.
-The index pattern is instead inferred from Metrics indices on the Settings page of the Metrics app.
+The index pattern is instead inferred from Metrics indices on the Settings page of the Infrastructure app.

 With each execution of the rule check, the Metrics indices setting is checked, but it is not stored when the rule is created.